 No one wants their glamping nirvana to turn into a rainforest every time more than a small shower descends.
 It can really put a dampener on a holiday!
-As glamping gurus, we want you to know that leaks in canvas tents are usually fixable and more importantly: preventable.
+As glamping gurus, we want you to know that leaking tents (especially canvas tents) are usually fixable and more importantly: preventable.

 Because these tents are made from the wonderful, breathable, eco-friendly, fibrous material that we all love — cotton canvas — they might need a bit of attention to make sure they stay completely waterproof and stop your tent leaking in the future.

 It’s important to remember — canvas is a naturally water repellent material — a properly maintained canvas tent can survive just as well as, if not better than, a nylon tent in wet weather.

-Follow this guide to know how to solve your leaking problems and when you need to contact your tent manufacturer for more advice.
+Follow this leaking tent guide to know how to solve your leaking problems and when you need to contact your tent manufacturer for more advice.

 Keep everything inside the tent away from the sides, anything touching or putting pressure on the canvas from the inside may cause water to be wicked away from the canvas.

 …and are they outside the tent?
 All glawnings come with round plastic rain caps that slide onto the ends of the poles that slot into holes in the canvas at the top of the doors.
 If your canvas tent uses poles that poke through holes in the canvas to hold it up, then your tent should come with some too!
 Without these caps, water may find a way through the eyelet and yes, tent leaking can occur.
 If you’ve lost these, order some new ones: here.

 Have you had your tent for a while, and has it seen its fair share of rainfall before water has started to seep through the canvas? — Well, it might be time to reproof your tent.
 To find out more about when your tent needs reproofing & how to do it, follow the link: here.

-Is the leak coming from a particular place that falls along the seam of the tent such as between canvas panels? — This could mean that your problem would be easily remedied with some Seam Guard.
+Is the tent leaking from a particular place that falls along the seam of the tent, such as between canvas panels? — This could mean that your problem would be easily remedied with some Seam Guard.
 Paint this directly onto the seams of your canvas tent, let it completely dry, and you should find this solves your leaks.

 Sadly, sometimes tents get damaged and need a little TLC to get them fixed.
 Also, on rare occasions, tents can have manufacturers’ faults that mean that leaks can’t be fixed using the typical methods.
-In this case we suggest you contact your manufacturer directly, or us if you have one of our glawnings.
+In this case, we suggest you contact your manufacturer directly, or us if you have one of our glawnings.
 In most cases, the tent just needs to be properly weathered; but, in some cases a repair will be necessary to fix the problem.
 Our team are more than happy to advise on damages or leaking tents!

 One of our lovely customers created this handy flow chart to guide you (thank you Helen!):

-Watch our comprehensive video guide for all you need to know about weathering your canvas, how to know when it needs reproofing, and small tricks to help fix leaks.
+Watch our comprehensive video guide for all you need to know about weathering your canvas, how to know when it needs reproofing, and small tricks to help fix any leaking tents.